sottar/nyarm/README.md

 npm + yarn => nyarm

-Can you answer npm or yarn in your project?
+Which one are you using npm or yarn?
-You can use just nyarm for all your project.
+You can use just **nyarm** for all your projects.

 ## install